Idolmastercode/idolmastercode/README.md

 ### About Me
 I am a Computer Systems Engineer graduated from ITM, specializing in web and cloud technologies, as well as a Computer Support and Maintenance Technician.

-Passionate about both software and hardware, I love developing purpose-built systems with a perfectionist approach and a strong attention to detail.
-My primary focus and preference lie in Backend development, Databases, UX/UI design, and QA testing, although I also have practical experience working with Frontend, DevOps, and Project Management (PM).
+Passionate about both software and hardware, I focus on developing custom, purpose-built systems with a perfectionist approach and a strong attention to detail.
+Having participated in numerous full software development lifecycles, I have the experience to bridge the gap between initial architecture and final deployment.
+My primary focus and preference lie in Backend development, Databases, UX/UI design, and QA testing, although I am also highly capable in Frontend, DevOps, and PM.

 ### Tech Stack
 Here are the technologies I love working with: